 - referrals to specialist services at the Veterinary Medical Centre

-The WCVM Veterinary Medical Centre's Wellness Service offers vaccinations within wellness visits or through scheduled vaccination clinics that are frequently offered on Saturdays at the Small Animal Clinic.
+The WCVM Veterinary Medical Centre's Wellness Service offers vaccinations during wellness visits or through scheduled vaccination clinics that are offered Monday to Friday at the Small Animal Clinic.
 Contact us for more information.

 Having trouble keeping track of all the diseases that you need to consider when it comes to vaccinating your pet?
 Your veterinarian can give you more details about each disease during your next visit.